kyunghoon/retro-hooks/README.md

-# Retro-Hook
+# Retro-Hooks

+  (work in progress...)

-## Are you stuck on an older version of react and unable to upgrade to order take advantage of hooks? this might be the repo for you!
+  Are you stuck on an older version of react and unable to upgrade in order take advantage of hooks?
+This might be the repo for you.

   this repo attempts to create a similar hooks api with some minor caveats and workarounds